laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 4. Look towards the bottom, and expand the ```Import``` button.

-5. Copy and paste this url ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list.txt``` into the dialogue box
+5. Copy and paste this url ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list.txt``` into the dialogue box.

 6. Apply changes, and your set!
 The filter list should update as we discover more and more AI sites (and users).